rememberSoftwares/yacana/README.md

 So, there you have it!
 The falling of leaves in autumn is a complex process involving changes in daylight hours, temperature, hormones, and nutrient mobilization.
 ```

 ℹ️ Later we'll see how to remove the automatic "[INFO]" prints so that only YOUR prints are shown.
 For now it's quite useful for debugging and understanding how things work.
-So I'll leave them in this tutorial section.
+So we'll leave them in this tutorial section.

 **Upating question to match the "specific plant info" workflow:**

 ```python
 question: str = "Why do poppies fade so quickly ?"